 Tasco was a prototype for a post-WWII American sports car and featured plane-inspired controls, made by Gordon Buehrig, it was also the first vehicle in the world using a T-top roof.

 The Firebird automobiles were prototype automobiles built by General Motors, which have been chiefly designed to flaunt 1953, 1956, and 1959 Motorama auto displays.
 Each of the 3 automobiles was obviously motivated by a jet airplane.
-And each car they constructed was stranger than the past.
+And each car they constructed was stranger than in the past.

 Several might say this really is the coolest car ever produced, however, we say it’s the strangest vehicle ever made.
 This car appears to be motivated by some type of spaceship, and you could tell that there should possess a wacky inspiration behind it.
 But, developers of this automobile designed it to attain much better aerodynamics.
 However, the layout never caught up, therefore, this auto landed on this listing among the strangest automobiles of all time.